Search the Catalog

 Cross-Disciplinary Databases

-Pochoir: Art of the Stencil Current exhibition at Fleet Library at RISD January 11 - April 8, 2011 Simply stated, pochoir
+Exhibition at Fleet Library at RISD January 11 - April 8, 2011

 With pochoir, a hand painted fashion plate, decorative or interior design, or illustration to be duplicated was carefully analyzed to determine each color layer.
 Often, but not always, an outline of the image was printed as a black and white lithograph and served as a base layer, especially in the design and fashion portfolios.
 In many interior illustrations, a line drawing or even a half-tone photograph was lithographed as the base layer.
 Each succeeding layer of color was then printed over the black and white litho layer.
 Depending on how intense the lithograph layer was, it would either be incorporated fully in the final image or be invisible and serve only as a guide to the image layout.